motoraif/azure-docs/articles/active-directory-domain-services/overview.md

 An Azure AD DS managed domain lets you run legacy applications in the cloud that can't use modern authentication methods, or where you don't want directory lookups to always go back to an on-premises AD DS environment.
 You can lift and shift those legacy applications from your on-premises environment into a managed domain, without needing to manage the AD DS environment in the cloud.

 Azure AD DS integrates with your existing Azure AD tenant.
-This integration lets users sign in to service and applications connected to the managed domain using their existing credentials.
+This integration lets users sign in to service and applications connected to the managed domain using their existing credentials, or by having hybrid scenario with different identities, which is not recommended in many cases.
 You can also use existing groups and user accounts to secure access to resources.
 These features provide a smoother lift-and-shift of on-premises resources to Azure.

 > [!div class="nextstepaction"]
 > [To get started, create an Azure AD DS managed domain using the Azure portal][tutorial-create]